derhass/glx_hook/README.md

 * min=$x: set interval to at least $x
 * max=$x: set interval to at most $x

-NOTE: The tool currently only changes values forwarded to the swap interval functions, or ignores these calls completely, but never adds new calls to set the swap interval.
+NOTE: This tool currently only changes values forwarded to the swap interval functions, or ignores these calls completely, but never adds new calls to set the swap interval.
 If the app doesn't do it, this tool does nothing.

-Further enivornmet variables controlling the behavior
+Further environment variables controlling the behavior:
 * GH_VERBOSE=$level: control level of verbosity (0 to 5)
 * GH_VERBOSE_FILE=$file: redirect verbose output to $file (default is to use standard error stream)